SharinaS/Cloud-Engineering-Fundamentals/iam.md

 Roles are universal - don't need to specify what region they're in.

+> IAM roles are designed so that your applications can securely make API requests from your instances, without requiring you to manage the security credentials that the applications use.
+Instead of creating and distributing your AWS credentials, you can delegate permission to make API requests using IAM roles.

 ## Roles and AWS CLI

 Roles are more secure than storing your access key and secret access key on individual EC2 instances (ie, SSH into an instance, and then do `aws configure`)

 Roles can be assigned to an EC2 instance after it's created, using both the console and the CLI.